lucienmaloney/BeatSaber.jl/Readme.md

 ## adding to path

 open the file explorer

 right click on "this PC"

 click on "properties"

+and then "advanced system settings" (it will be off to the left)

+then go to "enviornment variables"

+double click on "PATH"

+click "browse"

-and then "advanced system settings" (it will be off to the left) then go to "enviornment variables" double click on "PATH" click "browse" go to the FFmpeg folder (you should have placed it in the "C:\Users\yourusername\FFmpeg" folder or "C:\FFmpeg") and click ok Do the same thing for Julia
+go to the FFmpeg folder (you should have placed it in the "C:\Users\yourusername\FFmpeg" folder or "C:\FFmpeg") and click ok

+Do the same thing for Julia

+Now download the maptool.zip and follow the enclosed instructions